Out of sorts, or a beautifully imperfect life?

-The problem: I do not like things looking undone or half put together.
-If you are “re-doing” with time constraints and a limited budget, then you will have a lot of undone’s or not yet started projects.
-That is reality.
+The problem is that I do not like things looking undone or half put together.
+If you are DIY’ing with time constraints and a limited budget, then you might as well get used to this for a while.

-Learning to be content with undone’s and half-done’s while keeping motivated to continue with one project at a time and actually finishing the one, before starting another, is not always easy.
+Learning to be content with undone’s and half-done’s, while keeping motivated to finish one project at a time is not always easy.

 So I am still peeling wallpaper in the kids bathroom as I get time.
 It’s taking sooooo long and the bathroom looks like a fight broke out in it.
 Patience, oh patience and time where art thou?

 People may, no they will, judge.
-That is ok even though it’s not.
-We might as well become ok with it, so we’re not scrambling to gain human approval because that is one vicious cycle you don’t want to be on.
-I know and yet I still have to fight it off!
+It’s okay even though it’s not.
+We might as well become okay with it, so we’re not jumping on the vicious cycle of human approval – it’s exhausting.

 If your feeling out of sorts, know you are not alone.

-This season has come strange and new, yet familiar and yet it’s not.
-Step by step I’m seeing my faith take legs and walk, shaky and strong, on a new path and in a new way.
-God is faithful to continually grow us in new ways and so the adventure continues.
+This season has come strange and new, yet familiar.
+Step by step I’m seeing my faith take legs and walk, shaky and strong all at the same time, on a new path and in a new way.

 Merry Christmas to you, all of my sweet friends!

 Let’s keep encouraging one another along the way!